LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 And if we relaunch `php artisan test`, the test should all pass!

-Notice that we haven't changed anything in the Owner/User Controllers?
+Notice that we haven't changed anything in the Owner/User Controllers.
 It's all still the same: `$this->authorize('properties-manage');` and `$this->authorize('bookings-manage');`.

 That's because Spatie uses the same Gate mechanism as we did before using the package, it just adds its own DB layer on top.

 The main difference, however, is the database structure and the queries executed.
-In Spatie package case, it's trying to be very flexible, using polymorphic relations and allowing users to have multiple roles (*which we don't need, as discussed earlier*).
+In the Spatie package case, it's trying to be very flexible, using polymorphic relations and allowing users to have multiple roles (*which we don't need, as discussed earlier*).

 Also, the package is running queries in "live mode" when checking the permissions.
 In our case, we're running the DB query only once in the Middleware, and then comparing the Gates whenever we need to check them.